g

 BellaOnline's Baby Names Editor

-I often hear parents-to-be say that they wouldn't choose this or that name for their baby because the name is too "childish," or because it wouldn't sound "appropriate" on an adult.
+I often hear parents-to-be say that they wouldn't choose a particular name for their baby because the name is too "childish," and it wouldn't sound "appropriate" on an adult.

 Baby Names Site @ BellaOnline